 What You Can Do

 While you can’t stop a burglar from scaling a high rise apartment, you can prevent them getting into your apartment.
-It’s ok to leave windows and balcony doors open if your home but close them if going out and at night, even if you live multiple stories up.
+It’s ok to leave windows and balcony doors open when you’re home but close them if going out and at night, even if you live multiple stories up.
 You can never be too safe.

 3. FIRE STAIR DOOR LEFT OPEN